supergeoff/stack-starter/CONTRIBUTING.md

 4. Test your changes thoroughly.
 5. Submit a pull request.

+### Gitflow

+This project follows a Gitflow-inspired workflow: all new features are developed on branches created from `main`, with changes submitted via Pull Requests that trigger automated checks and deployment to a `Development` environment.
+Once a PR is approved and merged, the latest `main` is automatically deployed the `Test/QA` environments for further validation.
+To release to production, create and push a Git tag (e.g., vX.Y.Z) on `main`, which triggers automated deployment to `Production`, changelog generation, and the creation of a GitHub Release.

 ## Setting up the Project

 To contribute to the project, we recommend using the provided Devcontainer.